Passenger Vehicle OEM

 When modified with D-Cycle™ pistons, the Ecoboost achieved 20% more fuel efficiency and exceeded the stock torque and power output.

-Under contract with the US Marine Corps, YAN Engines retrofitted a Medium Tactical Vehicle Replacement (MTVR) convoy truck engine with D-Cycle.
-USMC’s program goal is to increase the fuel efficiency of the MTVR fleet of 33,000 trucks by 20%.
+YAN Engines retrofitted a Medium Tactical Vehicle Replacement (MTVR) convoy truck engine with D-Cycle™ technology for the U.S. Marine Corps (USMC).
+The USMC’s program goal is to improve the fuel efficiency of the 33,000-truck MTVR fleet by 20%.

 When retrofitted with D-Cycle™ technology, the engine started and held idle over 40 times and is expected to have increased brake thermal efficiency of 20% across the drive cycle.